-Before being suspended a student will have an informal conference with the campus behavior coordinator or appropriate administrator who shall advise the student of the conduct of which he or she is accused.
+Before being suspended a student shall have an informal conference with the campus behavior coordinator or appropriate administrator, who shall advise the student of the conduct of which he or she is accused.
 The student shall be given the opportunity to explain his or her version of the incident before the administrator's decision is made.

-The number of days of a student's suspension will be determined by the campus behavior coordinator, but will not exceed three school days.
+The number of days of a student's suspension shall be determined by the campus behavior coordinator, but shall not exceed three school days.

-In deciding whether to order suspension, the district will take into consideration:
+In deciding whether to order out-of-school suspension, the campus behavior coordinator shall take into consideration:

-- 1. Self-defense (see glossary),

-- 2. Intent or lack of intent at the time the student engaged in the conduct, or

-- 3. A student's disciplinary history.
+- 1. Self-defense (see glossary), - 2.
+Intent or lack of intent at the time the student engaged in the conduct, - 3.
+The student's disciplinary history, or - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct.

-The appropriate administrator shall determine any restrictions on participation in school-sponsored or school-related extracurricular and co-curricular activities.
+The appropriate administrator shall determine any restrictions on participation in school-sponsored or school-related extracurricular and cocurricular activities.